Molly Grace7-Minute Read

 However, when most people make an offer on a home, they include contingencies that allow them to walk away under certain circumstances, even after they’ve signed the purchase agreement.

 You’ll typically have a limited amount of time to act on these.
 Once the deadline for a contingency has passed, you’ll no longer be able to use it as a reason to back out of the purchase penalty-free.

-Let’s get a more in-depth look at the most common home purchase contingencies.
+Let’s take a more in-depth look at the most common home purchase contingencies.

-A home inspection contingency allows you to back out of a home sale based on the results of a professional home inspection.
+A home inspection contingency allows you to back out of a home sale if the home fails a professional home inspection.

 This is considered to be a vital contingency, and it’s strongly recommended that home buyers include it in their contracts.
 Without it, you could end up being legally bound to buy a home with significant issues.

-For example, say you’re in contract to buy a home and the inspector reports that the home has extensive plumbing issues and that the entire system will need to be replaced.
+For example, say you’re in contract to buy a home and the inspector reports that the home has extensive plumbing issues, so many that the entire system will need to be replaced.
 If you have an inspection contingency, you can either renegotiate with the seller (to have them complete the repairs prior to closing, for example) or you can simply decide it’s not worth it and walk away, earnest deposit intact.